AksoEo/docs/asc.md

 ## Definitions
 ### Type `number`, `string`, `matrix`, `bool`, `null`
-Additional key `value`, contains the value this definition will evaluate to (except `null`, whch does not have this key).
+Additional key `value`, contains the value this definition will evaluate to (except `null`, which does not have this key).

 - `number` is always real and never `NaN` or `Infinity`.
-- `matrix` values are an n-dimensional array.
-All sub-arrays should have the same size in each dimension.
-Empty values should be contain null.
+- `matrix` values are n-dimensional arrays.

 #### Semantics
 These definitions associate the definition name with the value, i.e. define a constant.
 These can be thought of as zero-argument functions.